Project-Cepi/project-cepi.github.io/docs/tools/mobs.md

 Targets: closest player (up to range 10)
 ```

-When an entity gets close, itll attempt to attack the entity.
+When an entity gets close, it'll attempt to attack the entity.
 If no entities are present, itll go back to its origin point.

+## Subsystems

+The mob system has a few subsystems: [Projectiles](projectiles), [NPC](npc)